928PJY/docs-yaml/README.md

     # open the project in vscode
     $ code .
     ```
-4. Make changes as neccessary and the run the code using F5.
+4. Make changes as necessary and the run the code using F5.
     Refer to VS Code [documentation](https://code.visualstudio.com/docs/extensions/debugging-extensions) on how to run and debug the extension.
-5. Create a pull-request to Github repository and we will review, merge it and publish new version extension regularly.
+5. Create a pull-request to GitHub repository and we will review, merge it and publish new version extension regularly.

 ### Contributing to schemas and snippets

-Comming soon.
+Coming soon.

 **All contributions are welcome!**